nirwan1265/Clayton_Nitrogen/README.md

   - For other BZea samples, three measurements per leaf were taken to ensure accurate data capture.

 ### Nitrogen Analysis
-Nitrogen content in leaf samples was measured using a specialized nitrogen-measuring instrument.
-This analysis was conducted with the assistance of Rishab.
+For nitrogen analysis, we weighed 2 mg of each dry leaf sample and placed it in the Thermo Scientific Flash 2000 CHNS/O Analyzer.
+Each sample was then combusted in a high-temperature reactor with added oxygen.
+Using the Dumas method, the analyzer measured the nitrogen gas produced, providing a nitrogen content reading for each sample.
+This analysis was conducted with the assistance of Rashid (from The Sustainable Soil Lab at NCSU).

 ---